WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction

 \subsubsection{Explainability}

-The field of ``explainable AI'', which aims to build understanding of AI behavior, has seen limited study in the AIWP context.
+The field of ``explainable AI'' (or ``AI interpretability'') aims to build understanding of AI behavior.
+Although the nonlinearity of atmospheric processes limits the effectiveness of explainability methods developed in other domains, techniques based on mechanistic interpretability \citep{Bereska24} have shown promise by identifying the internal representation of specific weather patterns within AIWP models \citep{MacMillan25,Cheon26}.
 In addition to underpinning trustworthiness, regulatory requirements for explainability in operational applications are beginning to appear \citep{Brocker26}.
-The desire to identify specific model sensitivities, however, is not unique to AIWP evaluations: it regularly forms the basis for physical model development as well.
+However, the desire to identify specific model sensitivities is not unique to AIWP evaluations; it regularly forms the basis for physical model development as well.
 Comparisons of explainability across all model classes will be possible with WP-MIP forecasts.